mas-bandwidth/netcode/README.md

 # Usage

-Generating a random 32 byte private key and back it up somewhere safe.
+Start by a random 32 byte private key.
 Do not share your private key with _anybody_.

 Especially, **do not include your private key in your client executable!**